zhangjinglin/Archlinux/Readme.md

     ```
     vga = 792 // 1024x786x24
     ```

+3. use `gdisk /dev/sda` to partition. create a `EFI 500M ef00` part, and rest to `ext4`. use `o` to create a new gpt disk, and `n` to create part, `w` write to the disk.
+> also can use `cgdisk`

+> install-base.sh
-3. Set the time Server
+4. Set the time Server
     ```bash
     timedatectl set-ntp true
     ```

-4. Select mirror list, put the server to top
+5. Select mirror list, put the server to top
     ```
     vim /etc/pacman.d/mirrorlist // 163
     ```

-5. use `gdisk /dev/sda` to partition. create a `EFI 500M ef00` part, and rest to `ext4`. use `o` to create a new gpt disk, and `n` to create part, `w` write to the disk.
-> also can use `cgdisk`

-> 002-
 6. other command
     ```bash
     mkfs.vfat /dev/sda1